fruitcake/omnipay-pesapal/README.md

         }
     }
 ```

+The transactionReference is `pesapal_transaction_tracking_id`, which is set by Pesapal.
+the transactionId is your own id (`pesapal_merchant_reference`), which will be generated if not provided.

 **Note, transactionReference, transactionId and paymentMethod are only available in the CompletePurchaseResponse
 when both `pesapal_transaction_tracking_id` and `pesapal_merchant_reference` are set in the query,